vitiral/trfl/README.md

 Note in actual fact that erasure may set bits to 1.
 For those devices, all communication will be inverted before sent.
 However, from the client's perspective all operations will be "normal."

+## Other Media
+SSD drives are essentially large SD cards with some extra features.
+Therefore, there should be essentially no conceptual changes (although obviously the physical layer would have some changes), except for possibly supporing multiple read/write heads, as some support 16 or more.
+For this, it would likely make sense to allow multiple sectors to be written (and GC'd) simultaniously.
+However, this would be a performance optimization and not a fundamental change.

+For Spinning Disk or Floppy, there are at least two major changes:
+- Everything is now byte mutable -- it is not required that you erase a whole sector at once.
+Therefore GCRef can be replaced with simply Ref and Versioned objects can be replaced with their basic form (i.e. VersionedLen -> Len).
+- There is a concept of "spindles", which is a single rotation at a specific radius.
+Possibly replace the `Sector` objects with `Spindle` objects.
+More investigation needed.
+- GC would only move data and mark the "spindle" as "deleted."
+It would not actually "erase" the data, as there is no need.

+For spinning disk/floppy, this would remove any `v` (i.e. `O(log v)` ) from the time calculations, as well as saving some write time and reserved space.

+Another change that might make sense for spinning disk is to semi-frequently (weekly? monthly?) re-write the filesystem to keep related directories and file data close together, as seek performance is slower on spinning disk vs solid state drives.
+More investigation with real-world use is required.

 ## Bibliography